trickytermux/social-downloader/README.md

 These are automatically installed when you run the tool for the first time.

+You're right!
+To display it properly on GitHub, we need to format the table using Markdown syntax.
+Here's the corrected version:

 ## 📽️ How to Use

-2. Select the platform (e.g., YouTube, Instagram, Twitter, Facebook, or Pinterest) when prompted.
+1. Select the platform (e.g., YouTube, Instagram, Twitter, Facebook, or Pinterest) when prompted.

-3. Paste the video URL when asked:
+2. Paste the video URL when asked:

 Paste the YouTube video URL:

-4. The tool will show you a list of available video and audio formats, such as:
+3. The tool will show you a list of available video and audio formats, such as:

-format code  extension  resolution  note
-137          mp4        1080p       video only
-140          m4a        audio only  audio
-137+140      mp4        1080p       video + audio (merge)
-...

-5. Enter a valid format code like 137+140 to download video with audio merged.
+4. Enter a valid format code like 137+140 to download video with audio merged.

-6. The tool will automatically:
+5. The tool will automatically:

 Download the selected video and audio streams